Optimizer Hints v12

-- Column statistics that were gathered by the ANALYZE command
+- Column statistics that have been gathered by the ANALYZE command.

-As a rule, the query planner selects the least expensive plan.
+As a rule, the query planner will select the least expensive plan.
 You can use an optimizer hint to influence the server as it selects a query plan.
-An optimizer hint is one or more directives embedded in a comment-like syntax that immediately follows a
+An optimizer hint is a directive (or multiple directives) embedded in a comment-like syntax that immediately follows a

 UPDATE command.
-Keywords in the comment instruct the server to use or avoid a specific plan when producing the result set.
+Keywords in the comment instruct the server to employ or avoid a specific plan when producing the result set.

--- opening comment symbols, with no intervening space.
-Otherwise the server doesn't interpret the tokens that follow as hints.
+-- opening comment symbols, with no intervening space, or the server will not interpret the following tokens as hints.

-If you're using the first form, the hint and optional comment might span multiple lines.
-In the second form, all hints and comments must occupy a single line.
-The rest of the statement must start on a new line.
+If you are using the first form, the hint and optional comment may span multiple lines.
+The second form requires all hints and comments to occupy a single line; the remainder of the statement must start on a new line.

-- The database server always tries to use the specified hints if at all possible.
+- The database server will always try to use the specified hints if at all possible.

-- If a planner method parameter is set so as to disable a certain plan type, then this plan isn't used even if it is specified in a hint, unless there are no other possible options for the planner.
+- If a planner method parameter is set so as to disable a certain plan type, then this plan will not be used even if it is specified in a hint, unless there are no other possible options for the planner.
 Examples of planner method parameters are

 enable_nestloop.
 These are all Boolean parameters.

-- The hint is embedded in a comment.
-As a consequence, if the hint is misspelled or if any parameter to a hint such as view, table, or column name is misspelled or nonexistent in the SQL command, there's no indication that an error occurred.
-No syntax error is given.
-The entire hint is silently ignored.
+- Remember that the hint is embedded within a comment.
+As a consequence, if the hint is misspelled or if any parameter to a hint such as view, table, or column name is misspelled, or non-existent in the SQL command, there will be no indication that any sort of error has occurred.
+No syntax error will be given and the entire hint is simply ignored.

-- If an alias is used for a table name in the SQL command, then you must use the alias name in the hint, not the original table name.
-For example, in the command
+- If an alias is used for a table name in the SQL command, then the alias name, not the original table name, must be used in the hint.
+For example, in the command,

-In general, don't use optimizer hints in a production application, where table data changes throughout the life of the application.
-By ensuring that dynamic columns are analyzed frequently via the
+In general, optimizer hints should not be used in production applications (where table data changes throughout the life of the application).
+By ensuring that dynamic columns are

-ANALYZE command, the column statistics are updated to reflect value changes.
-The planner uses such information to produce the lowest-cost plan for any given command execution.
-Use of optimizer hints defeats the purpose of this process and results in the same plan regardless of how the table data changes.
+ANALYZED frequently, the column statistics will be updated to reflect value changes, and the planner will use such information to produce the least cost plan for any given command execution.
+Use of optimizer hints defeats the purpose of this process and will result in the same plan regardless of how the table data changes.

 An optimizer hint directive.

 A string with additional information.
-Comments have restrictions as to what characters you can include.
+Note that there are restrictions as to what characters may be included in the comment.
 Generally,

-comment can consist only of alphabetic, numeric, the underscore, dollar sign, number sign, and space characters.
+comment may only consist of alphabetic, numeric, the underscore, dollar sign, number sign and space characters.
 These must also conform to the syntax of an identifier.
-Any subsequent hint is ignored if the comment isn't in this form.
+Any subsequent hint will be ignored if the comment is not in this form.

 The remainder of the